Shamshadil: History

-Although some khans and soltans had showed interest in receiving Russian protection, Javad Khan staunchly opposed it.
+Although some khans and soltans had shown interest in receiving Russian protection, Javad Khan of Ganja staunchly opposed it.
 He remained loyal to the shah and planned to defy any Russian intrusion.
 When Javad Khan was made aware of the gradual Russian expansion into the neighboring districts, he had his son Hossein Qoli Aqa relocate the Tatar and Armenian families of Shamshadil to Ganja.
 Javad Khan also plundered the district, seizing livestock and forcing many locals to flee to Georgia.
-In response, Knorring sent a diplomat named Gorgin Beg to Javad Khan, asking him to stop his hostility, as Shamshadil was Georgian land and that it had only been controlled by Ganja due to being granted by Agha Mohammad Khan.
+In response, the Russian general Karl Knorring sent a diplomat named Gorgin Beg to Javad Khan, asking him to stop his hostility, as Shamshadil was Georgian land and that it had only been controlled by Ganja due to being granted by Agha Mohammad Khan Qajar.
 Javad Khan responded by saying that while Shamshadil had occasionally been detached from Ganja, it had still been part of it for centuries.
 He also added that he desired good relations with his neighbour.
 Knorring responded back, by repeating that the district belongs to Georgia, which was now part of Russia.

 On 4 June, 1802, Knorring sent a Russian force under Lazarev into Shamshadil.
 Lazarev and his men only had supplies to last until June 13, and thus had hoped to acquire some from the Armenian villages bordering Ganja.
 However, when he reached the border on June 8, he discovered that 29 out of 33 Armenian and Tatar villages, which amounted to 1,900 families, had been moved to Ganja.
-Recognizing his dangerous position, Lazarev and his men withdrew into Qazzaq and Borchalu.
+Recognizing his dangerous position, Lazarev and his men withdrew into the Kazakh sultanate and Borchalu.
+Shamshadil was amongst the lands that Iran ceded to Russia by agreeing to the Treaty of Gulistan in 1813.

 Under Russian rule, the Kazakh uezd of the Elizavetpol Governorate was frequently called Kazakh-Shamshadin, since the southern half of the uezd was still known as Shamshadin.
 The name was preserved in the Soviet period as the Shamshadin District of the Armenian SSR, which was renamed Tavush in 1990 and later abolished and made a part of the modern-day Tavush Province of Armenia.